 Automate, automate, automate!

-This is the MOST important thing!
-I know you don’t want to spend hours every day pinning, so I recommend Tailwind.
-Tailwind is an incredible application that allows you to create a great Pinterest strategy, and schedule pins in advance.
+I know you don’t want to spend hours everyday pinning, so I recommend Tailwind.
+Tailwind is an incredible application that allows you to create a great Pinterest strategy and schedule pins in advance.
 And one of the coolest features is their Best Time To Pin timeclock!
 Yes, Tailwind even tells you the best time to pin!
 Tailwind looks at your followers and schedules the pins automatically to go up at the perfect time.
 Cool, right?

 I spend around 30 minutes a week pinning, and that is it!
-By using Tailwind, I am able to batch schedule pins, so I have a week of content.
-As we speak, I have content through the next 3 weeks, with 10-15 pins going up each day.
+By using Tailwind, I am able to batch-schedule pins, so I have a week of content.
+As we speak, I have content through the next three weeks, with 8-10 pins going up each day.
 Tailwind has some incredible features, too much to share here!
-But some of my favorites include Bulk Scheduling, Best Time To Pin and Board Insight.
+But some of my favorites include Bulk Scheduling, Best Time To Pin, and Board Insight.

 Looking for more detailed information on how to use Tailwind?
 Check out my guide to Tailwind, Here!